-We met with Harvard University’s top medical anthropologist, Dr. Arthur Kleinman to talk about relationship of medicine and anthropology, originating the field of cultural psychiatry and so much more.
+We met with Harvard University’s top medical anthropologist, Dr. Arthur Kleinman to talk about how the relationship between medicine and anthropology originated the field of cultural psychiatry and so much more.
 Enjoy!

 Leading anthropologist Dr. Arthur Kleinman discusses the symbiotic relationship of medicine and anthropology, becoming a physician/anthropologist, originating the field of cultural psychiatry, his introduction of the concept of depression into Chinese psychiatry, and how his life’s work informed his own care when his wife developed early onset Alzheimer’s Disease.
 The Esther and Sidney Rabb Professor of Anthropology in the Department of Global Health and Social Medicine at Harvard University, Dr. Kleinman talks with Dr. Jed Macosko, academic director of AcademicInfluence.com and professor of physics at Wake Forest University.